 Agave Nectar

-As for agave, I think that the corporate marketing machine has been very clever when declaring this a health food, for as Dr. Jonny Bowden points out“..It’s basically high-fructose corn syrup masquerading as healthy food.”
+I think that the corporate marketing machine has been very clever when declaring agave nectar is a health food, for as Dr. Jonny Bowden points out“..It’s basically high-fructose corn syrup masquerading as healthy food.”

 Agave nectar may have a lower glycemic index than sugar or honey, but it’s still up to 90 percent liquid fructose.

 At the end of the day, sugar is sugar.
-Honey or agave nectar may be slightly better for you than pure white sugar from an overall nutrition perspective, but don’t get tricked into thinking that they are healthy alternatives.
+Honey or agave nectar may be slightly better for you than pure white sugar from an overall nutrition perspective, but don’t get tricked into thinking that they are blood sugar-friendly alternatives.

 Natural & artificial sweeteners that won’t affect blood sugar